praishere/E-commerce-Website/README.md

-GitHub Copilot: Sure, here's an example README file for an E-commerce website project:

-# E-commerce Website
+# E-commerce shoe Website

-This is a web application for an E-commerce website.
-The website allows users to browse products, add them to their cart, and checkout.
-The website also has an admin panel for managing products, orders, and customers.
+This is a web application for an E-commerce shoe website.
+The website allows users to browse different-different shoe products, add them to their cart, and checkout.
+The website also has Razor Pay payment system.

 ## Getting Started